 - X-rays to determine the extent of damage and deformity in your toe joint.

-Your orthopaedic surgeon will review the results of your evaluation with you and discuss whether surgery would be the best method to relieve your pain and deformity.
+Your orthopedic surgeon will review the results of your evaluation with you and discuss whether surgery would be the best method to relieve your pain and deformity.
 Nonsurgical options, including switching to different shoes, also will be discussed.

 Realistic Expectations About Bunion Surgery